 How to Improve your Domain Authority

 Even though DA is not directly considered when Google ranks your website, improving it is likely to improve your Google ranking places purely because a better DA score correlates to a better SEO-optimized website.

 To improve your domain score, working on general SEO practices will do the trick.
 Making sure your content is high-quality, ensuring your site is mobile friendly and keeping your page-load speed fast are all things you can do to increase DA.

 But the biggest determinant of your DA score is your link profile, which happens to be a big Google ranking factor too.
-Therefore, putting some time into building a better overall link profile will pay dividends.
+Therefore, putting some time into building a better overall link profile (using outreach, HARO link building, or other white hat link building methods) will pay dividends.

 Performing a link audit and removing or disavowing low-quality backlinks is a good place to start.
 Once all your lower quality links are removed, a link building campaign to concentrate on building high-quality links would be the next step.

 Once you’ve taken these steps, you should see a boost in both DA score and your Google rankings.